McIlroy shares US Open lead with England's Tarren

 The Darlington golfer qualified at Rattlesnake Point GC in Ontario, Canada, to take his place in the 156-strong field in Boston.

-After also playing the Canadian Open, his clubs failed to make the same flight down to Massachusetts but finally arrived just before the event, which Tarren says he is fully enjoying.
+After also playing the Canadian Open, his clubs failed to make the same flight down to Massachusetts but finally arrived just before the event, which Tarren, 32, says he is fully enjoying.

 "Every hole gets your attention.
-I'm loving being here this week," said Tarren
+I'm loving being here this week," he added.

 "I'm excited with that start and let's see what we can do with the rest of the week."